 Below are some of the gadgets I use for my photography, briefly describing why I bought them.

-- Nikon D5600 I purchased the Nikon D5600 as I needed a rotating touch screen, good megapixel, bluetooth, wifi, etc., and it was the latest from Nikon back then.
-I didn’t go for a full-frame camera because it was expensive and moreover, I was new to photography.
+I purchased the Nikon D5600 as I needed a rotating touch screen, good megapixel, bluetooth, wifi, etc., and it was the latest from Nikon back then.
+I didn’t go for a full-frame camera because it was expensive, and moreover, I was new to photography.
 I didn’t go with mirrorless as they were pretty new whereas DSLR technology had been around for ages.
 However, if you ask me now, I might change my mind.

 - Nikon 18-140mm f/3.5 lens